Filmmaking: Step up your video shooting game with the outstanding Sigma 18-35mm f/1.8 ART lens

 - Build quality is outstanding — built like a tank, with heft to match, which I like

-- While 18-35mm isn’t the most flexible rang in the world it does provide enough flexibility in most circumstances
+- While 18-35mm isn’t the most flexible in the world it does provide enough range in most circumstances

-No, this isn’t the lens for wildlife or landscapes where many times you’ll want dramatic close-ups.
+No, this probably isn’t the right lens for shooting wildlife or landscapes where many times you’ll want dramatic close-ups.
 Same too for most live concert situations.
 But for narrative, music videos, short films and the like I’ve found this Sigma lens on my camera about 90% of the time.

 On any given short film project I find these two lenses pair well: